PlanetScale vs CockroachDB for Solo Developers

 The Verdict

 Neither of these is the right choice for most solo developers.
 That's the honest answer.
-PlanetScale charges $39/mo for MySQL without foreign keys.
-CockroachDB's free tier is fine but you're carrying complexity you don't need.
+PlanetScale has no free tier, with a $5/mo Postgres floor and $39/mo for the MySQL product without foreign keys.
+CockroachDB's Basic free tier is fine but you're carrying complexity you don't need.

 If you're forced to choose between these two, CockroachDB's free tier and Postgres compatibility make it the more practical starting point.
 But my actual recommendation?
 Skip both.
 Use Neon for free serverless Postgres or Supabase for a full backend-as-a-service.
 You'll get a better experience, better pricing, and features that actually matter at solo developer scale.
 Save distributed databases for when you actually have distributed problems.